regimazone/orgmastra/examples/basics/scorers/toxicity/README.md

 ## Overview

-The Toxicity metric evaluates responses for various forms of harmful content, including:
+The Toxicity Scorer evaluates responses for various forms of harmful content and toxic language patterns.
+It analyzes content for:

 - Personal attacks
 - Mockery or sarcasm